All Blogs

 October 17, 2025

-Under pressure from the public, the Utah Legislature changed a bill that would have allowed Utah to dry up the North Arm of the Great Salt Lake, which represents 40% of the lake’s surface area.
+Under pressure from the public, the Utah Legislature fixed a bill that would have allowed Utah to dry up the North Arm of the Great Salt Lake, which represents 40% of the lake’s surface area.
 Passed by a legislative committee in August with only one vote of opposition, the bill was slated to allow Utah to shrink the Great Salt Lake in the face of state failure to deliver enough water to ensure its survival.

 Alta Fairbourne testifying